 Below are statements from Cybex, GB and Nuna affirming that they allow the use of the load leg in cases where there is a hump in the floor.

-Some outboard (side) seats may not accommodate load legs if the vehicle seat is very deep – as the load leg may not bend properly over the edge of the vehicle seat.
+Deep Seats: Some outboard (side) seats may not accommodate load legs if the vehicle seat is very deep – as the load leg may not bend properly over the edge of the vehicle seat.
 We see this more frequently with shorter bases, like Cybex’s.

 While its no secret that we don’t always agree with Consumer Reports, we are in 100% agreement that load legs are a key safety feature.
 In their August 2016 Infant Seat ratings (their most recent to date), 4 out of the 6 seats that earned a “best” in their crash protection rating were those that featured a load leg (crash testing was done WITH the load leg in use on the seats offering a load leg).
 Since 2016, there are additional seats with load legs that we hope they’ll test soon as well – like the Clek Liing.